The structure of the degree

 • Elective studies (10 credits)

-See also the curriculum for the Bachelor of Police Services degree
+Module-based curriculum for the Bachelor of Police Services degree

 TThree uniformed police students at a table looking at a book together.